Our History >>

 To effectively and efficiently address the housing needs of Savannah’s low income population while focusing on the educational, job training and economic self-sufficiency needs of the residents of public housing neighborhoods and the Housing Choice Voucher Program.

-PUBLIC NOTICE is hereby given that the Housing Authority of Savannah’s waiting list for Public Housing is open.
-Click here to begin your application: On-line application.
+Public Notice is hereby given that the Housing Authority of Savannah’s waiting lists for Public Housing are closed.

 The Housing Authority of Savannah is now accepting online applications from those age 62 or over for the “Rose of Sharon”, “The Veranda”, and "Sustainable Fellwood".
 Click here to begin your application: On-line application.